 Not to mention knowing just exactly where your food came from.
 Like knowing for sure if that tomato you are about to put into your wonderful salsa recipe is truly organic.
-This may just be the next most important reason why so many people are starting to grow gardens right in their own backyards.
+This may be the next most important reason why so many people are starting to grow gardens right in their backyards.
 Having so much control over your food, from seed to table, is quickly becoming a part of many homes.

-But finding the knowledge you need to truly grow a natural and organic garden can be incredibly overwhelming.
-There are so many books and articles out there and it takes time to find them all.
+However, finding the knowledge you need to truly grow a natural and organic garden can be incredibly overwhelming.
+There are so many books and articles out there, and it takes time to find them all.
 Add to that knowing if the books you are reading are up to date and current to your situation takes even more time.
 And extra time may not be something you have a lot of right now.

 With gardening, there are timelines and deadlines.
-Things that need to be done each month in order for the end result to be its very best.
-Planting needs to happen in the spring and thinning needs to be done by June for example, so finding the information you need for all the steps is a huge help and a huge time saver.
+Things that need to be done each month in order for the end result to be it’s very best.
+Planting needs to happen in the spring, and thinning needs to be done by June, for example, so finding the information you need for all the steps is a huge help and a huge time saver.

 How to Start a Backyard Garden

 First, you will need to know the Tools that are Best for Gardening.
 This will help you to buy only those things you are going to use.
 Gardening can be expensive, but it doesn’t have to be!
 Read over this list, then reach out to family and friends.
-Most may just have a few extra tools lying around waiting to be used again.
+Most may have a few extra tools lying around waiting to be used again.

-Over the years I have found that improving our soil all comes down to compost and having a supply of fresh compost in our backyard is crucial, and surprisingly easy.
+Over the years, I have found that improving our soil all comes down to compost, and having a supply of fresh compost in our backyard is crucial, and surprisingly easy.
 Backyard Gardening Compost really does make a big difference to how well your garden does.

 If you are new to gardening, it can be hard to know what to grow first.
 With so many wonderful vegetables out there it can be so easy to want to plant all the things.
 This list of First-Time Gardener Vegetables will help you to narrow things down just a bit.

 Now that you have the ground adjusted and your list of vegetables to grow, your next step is to start a few of the slower-growing plants indoors to give you a lovely head start.
-Most folks skip over this part but for me, I want to be sure all of my vegetables are grown organically from day one.
+Most folks skip over this part, but for me, I want to be sure all of my vegetables are grown organically from day one.

 Just a word of warning here.
 Before you take those lovely seedlings you spent the last few weeks growing from seeds, you need to take one very crucial and often overlooked step.
 Hardening Your Seedlings Up.
 This step helps your seedlings to adapt to the outside temps more easily and strengthens them so they can flourish in your new garden.

-Next on our list and one of the most important parts of gardening is the water.
+Next on our list, and one of the most important parts of gardening is the water.
 Watering your vegetables the right way really does matter.
 Too much or too little can quickly kill your plants and seeds.
 Read How to Water Your Garden for the best time to water each plant and how much they need.